ronbonb0n/GroupR/README.md

 5. It is recommenended that you delete the game object called **Parent** that holds all of the tiles within it's heirarchy
 6. Go back to your world builder GameObject and click the execute boolean button - Your updated world will be built<br/>

-## Player Control in world map
+## Player controls in world map

-Player control is powered by Unity's Navmesh system.<br/>
+The NavMesh system from Unity, powers the player controls in the world map.<br/>

 Click on a tile with the left mouse button and go.<br/>

-Initially the plan was to build a custom A\* pathfinder - but with the functionality and performance of Unity's NavMesh system I decided there wasn't much point in reinventing the wheel.
-Time could be better spent elsewhere.<br/>
+The original idea was to create a custom A* pathfinder, but given Unity's NavMesh system's functionality and performance, it was deemed there wasn't much purpose in doing so.<br/>

 **Plans to implement a tile highlighting system for improved accessibility**<br/>